samhohcm/RobotArm-Motors-Worksheet/index.md

     </div>
     <div id="collapseEightB" class="collapse" data-parent="#accordion">
       <div class="card-body">
-        You should see the microbit start up with a picture of a ghost!
-That's how you know you've got the right code.

-        <br><br>

         <p>Take off the motor arm from the motor.
 Press the microbit symbol on the microbit to move the arm to the zero position.</p>

         <p>Were you able to tell whether the motor moved?
 It might have made a sound, but it is hard to tell how far the motor moved.
 This is where the motor arm comes in handy.
 Push the motor arm back on so it points to the right.
 So now we know that both the motor and the arm is pointing to zero degrees.</p>